Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-nodejs.md

 Now that we've authenticated with Azure Active Directory, our next step is to acquire an access token via adal-node.
 After we've done that, we'll be ready to make REST requests to the Microsoft Graph API.

+*Extra 's'.*
 To identify our requests to the Graph API, our requests must be signed with an `Authorization` header containing the access token for any web service resource we request.
-A properly formed authorization header will includes the access token from adal-node and will take the following form.
+A properly formed authorization header will include the access token from adal-node and will take the following form.

+*Might be confusing to someone who doesn't know what the token looks like.
+Maybe something like this?*
-`Authorization: Bearer ba4f57d4...b01e99347ddf`
+`Authorization: Bearer <access token>`

 To request an access token, adal-node provides two callback functions.